Contact information

 Business Administration: Management and Law - Master's Programme

-The study program "M.A.
-Wirtschafts- und Rechtswissenschaften (Business Administration, Economics and Law)" will be continued under the name "M.A.
-Betriebswirtschaftslehre: Management und Recht (Business Administration: Management and Law)" from winter term 2023/24.
+The former study program "M.A.
+Wirtschafts- und Rechtswissenschaften (Business Administration, Economics and Law)" is continued under the name "M.A.
+Betriebswirtschaftslehre: Management und Recht (Business Administration: Management and Law)" since winter term 2023/24.

 The four-semester Master's programme in Business Administration, Economics and Law at the Carl von Ossietzky University of Oldenburg offers a combination of interdisciplinary modules and a wide range of specializations to choose from.
 A requirement for admission to this Master's degree programme is a Bachelor’s degree in economics or law, with additional business-related qualifications.
 The aim of the Master's degree in Business Administration, Economics and Law is to impart in-depth knowledge of both economics and law and also the interdisciplinary links between these subjects.